landynlmao/Ramorion/README.md

 | 1.0.x   | :white_check_mark: |
 | 0.0.x   | :x:                |

+Anything released prior to 1.0.0 (in the off chance you get a copy) will be considered legacy and is no longer maintained or supported!

 ## Reporting a Vulnerability

 To Report security issues email me here: landynlol@icloud.com